theevann/streamlit-audiorecorder/README.md

 Audio recorder component for streamlit.
 It creates a button: one click to start recording, one click to stop recording.
-The return value is a numpy array that can be directly passed to `st.audio`, or that can be written to disk as audio file.
+The return value is a numpy array.
+After conversion to bytes using `.tobytes()`, it can be passed to `st.audio` or written to disk as an audio file.

 ### Install it with pip:
 ```bash